melina-leite/genderBias_EcoEncontros/README.md

 * nature_index_share = Share Nature index, a fractional count that considers the percentage of authors from that institution and the number of affiliated institutions per article (Nature Index, 2021).
 * obs = any necessary information regarding specific talk.

-We also collected information on the gender balance for each academic level in the Graduate Ecology Program during the same period (2008-2019), which is contained in the file "pop_PPGE_2008-2019.csv" within the data folder.
+We also collected information on the gender balance for each academic level in the Graduate Ecology Program during the same period (2008-2019), which is in the file "pop_PPGE_2008-2019.csv" within the data folder and explained in the Rmd script `0_data_summary`.

 ## Owners: